Debugging Python Applications with the PDB Module

 If you want to enhance your debug page like this, install django-extensions and use the

 runserver_plus command to start your Django server for development.
 And in case you need to set up a debugger pin, here’s an example of how you do it:

 If you use django-extensions instead of this default page, you’ll get a traceback page where you can see the code for each and every line and an open debugger.

-The debugging process is carried out with the help of the Werkzeug project, which is a WSGI library for Python.
+The debugging process in Python is carried out with the help of the Werkzeug project, which is a WSGI library for Python.